 Project overview

-The Rookwood Weir is a great example of how innovation can benefit a water infrastructure project.
-During design, elements focussed on carbon and energy savings and limiting the concrete used.
-The weir includes a range of secondary benefits, such as a fish lock and turtle passage.
+Rookwood Weir is a great example of how innovation can benefit a water infrastructure project.
+During design, there was a focus on carbon and energy savings and limiting the concrete used.
+The weir includes a range of secondary benefits.

 The Rookwood Weir project has an ‘Excellent’ rating from the Infrastructure Sustainability Council.
-This rating recognises the project as a leader in sustainable water infrastructure and a great example for future projects.
+This rating recognises the project as a leader in sustainable water infrastructure.
+It is a great example for future projects.

 Key project benefits